gccarcadia/qa-assignment/README.md

 ============================================================================

-IMPORTANT: Please create a new repository containing the automation framweork and the tests !!!
+IMPORTANT: Please create a new repository containing the automation framework and the tests !!!

 ============================================================================